aut0nate/Git-Commands/Readme.md

 # Check status of current repository (compact)
 git status --short

-# Check the logs of all commits
+# Show the commit history
 git log

-# Check the logs of all commits and returns the output on one line
+# Show the commit history in a compact, one-line-per-commit format
 git log --oneline

+# Show the commit history in a compact, one-line-per-commit format, output directly to the terminal (not paged)
+git --no-pager log --oneline

+# Display the commit history as a graph, with each commit on one line, showing all branches and references (great for visualising branch structure)
+git log --oneline --graph --all --decorate
 ```

 [⬆ ʀᴇᴛᴜʀɴ ᴛᴏ ᴄᴏɴᴛᴇɴᴛꜱ](#contents)